 You also want to visit a dog park where it seems like other owners are attentive and making sure they intervene when necessary.

-ideally a park dedicated to dogs should separate big and small dogs into different areas.
+Ideally a park dedicated to dogs should separate big and small dogs into different areas.
+This is important in dog park etiquette and park design.

-What should you do if a fight breaks out while you’re at the park?
+What is the dog park etiquette if a fight breaks out while you’re at the park?

 Don’t Bring Food